Connecting Through Reverse SSH Tunnel

 ssh -f -N -R 1504:mysql-server.my-org.com:3306 my_org_hevo_user@region-tunnel.hevodata.com -g -i /Users/my_user/.ssh/id_rsa -o ServerAliveInterval=30 -o ServerAliveCountMax=1 -o ExitOnForwardFailure=yes

-2. As part of configuring MySQL as the Source in your Hevo Pipeline using reverse SSH tunnel, you specify the settings as follows:
+2. As part of configuring MySQL as the Source in your Hevo Pipeline using reverse SSH tunnel, specify the settings as follows:

 Reverse SSH Example